 Donald Trump’s historic second UK state visit: In pictures

-Trump and Melania are met by King Charles, Queen Camilla, Prince William and Kate at Windsor Castle
+Trump and Melania’s first day in the UK was full of ceremony

+Donald Trump’s historic state visit to the UK began with a day of pomp and pageantry, as the US president was treated to a day of royal ceremony in Windsor.

-The King, the Queen and the Prince and Princess of Wales have welcomed Donald Trump and his wife Melania to the UK as the US president's historic second state visit got under way.
+The King, the Queen and the Prince and Princess of Wales welcomed Trump and his wife Melania to Britain to mark the beginning of the visit.

-The American leader and First Lady were treated to a personal, family-centred greeting outside Victoria House, a little-known property nestled in the Royal Kitchen Gardens at Frogmore on the private Windsor estate.
+The American leader and the first lady were treated to a personal, family-centred greeting outside Victoria House, a little-known property nestled in the Royal Kitchen Gardens at Frogmore on the private Windsor estate.

 William and Kate were deployed at the start of the royal charm offensive to greet the Trumps who arrived in Marine One, the call sign of the United States Marine Corps aircraft carrying the president.